s-sameer/kubernetes-tutorial/notes.md

 Worker Node:
 - Worker nodes are where the actual application workloads run.
 They host the pods, which are the smallest deployable units in Kubernetes.
 - Components:
-  - kubelet: An agent that runs on each worker node, responsible for maintaining the state of the pods on that node and communicating with the control plane
+  - kubelet: An agent that runs on each worker node, responsible for ensuring that the containers are running on the node as expected and communicate with the control plane.
   - kube-proxy: Manages networking for the pods, handling communication both within the cluster and with the outside world.
   - container runtime: The software responsible for running the containers (e.g. docker, containerd)